jbreizh/imagepainting2/README.md

 * [ArduinoJson](https://github.com/bblanchon/ArduinoJson) - The JSON library for Arduino

+### Choose your frontend

+There is two frontend call "Simple" and "Smartphone" that can be find inside /FrontEnd :

+* **Simple :** This is a basic frontend that take less memory space on the ESP8266 (60ko/4Mo).

+* **Smartphone :** This is a nicer frontend for smartphone screen that use [Onsen Ui](https://onsen.io/) but it take more memory space on the ESP8266 (500ko/4Mo).

+To change the frontend, simply copy the content of "/FrontEnd/Simple" or "/FrontEnd/Smartphone" inside "/ESP8266/imagePainting2/data" and upload the data by clicking to "ESP8266 LittleFS Data Upload".

 ### Flash instruction

 * Tweak the code for your hardware and wifi.